 If you encounter problems with your thesis or time schedule, your supervisor is your first contact.
 It is important to stay in touch with your supervisor.

-If you have other problems or questions, please contact the BSc thesis coordinator.
+If you have other problems or questions, please contact the BSc thesis coordinators at bscthesis.bbn@wur.nl.

 4. Final presentation